Accelerated Master of Biomedical Informatics Program

 To apply to the Accelerated Master of Biomedical Informatics program, applicants must have received a PhD, MD, or comparable doctoral degree from an accredited domestic or foreign institution.
 Eligible doctoral degrees include, but are not limited to, the following: DDS, DMD, DO, DVM, OD, DPM, ScD, EngD, DrPH, DNSc, PharmD, DSW, and PsyD.
 Medical students who are enrolled in a clinically based doctoral degree and hold a Bachelor's degree who are looking to take a research year are also eligible to apply.

-Entering MBI students must demonstrate either through coursework, practical training, or other relevant experience the following:
+At the time of application, applicants must demonstrate, either through coursework, practical training, or other relevant experience, the following: